matkp21/studio/docs/blueprint.md

 - Image Analyzer: Processes medical images like X-rays or CT scans, annotating them using CXR-Foundation, MedSAM2 as a tool.
 - Guideline Retrieval: Retrieves relevant clinical guidelines (WHO or local) based on user queries.
 It uses multiple AI models or agents so agent-to-agent communication should be possible.
 - Real-Time Interaction: Presents information in a clear, conversational format optimized for a chatbot interface.
+- **Medico Hub Tools:** Each tool within the Medico Hub should include AI-recommended next tools or modules to complete the user experience and output flow.
 - Multilingual Support: Translates responses into multiple languages to accommodate a diverse user base.
 - Patient Management: Store rounds, generate timelines, set reminders.
 - Guidelines: Fetch protocols and flowcharts.